Every driver fears getting into a car accident – but no matter how careful a driver you are, you cannot avoid the possibility entirely.

 If you wait to get your injuries diagnosed, it may give the insurance company a chance to argue that some intervening event was the actual cause of your injuries (or that it made them worse).

-In addition, if you wait, the insurance company may try to argue that your injuries are not as serious as you are claiming that they are.
+In addition, if you wait, the insurance company may try to argue that your injuries are not as severe as you are claiming that they are.
 You should avoid talking to the other person's insurance company.

 If their insurance company representative asks you for a recorded statement, politely decline.
 They are trained to word questions that might give them ammunition to use against you.

 Our attorneys can take over all the legal details and reduce the stress by dealing with the insurance companies on your behalf.
-Our personal injury law firm can also help you get the quality medical care you deserve.
+Our injury law firm can also help you get the quality medical care you deserve.

 4) Protect Your Rights – Contact an Accident Lawyer